johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

 Customization of this initializer itself is _not_ allowed, however it is permittable to define other initializers which accept additional parameters etc. They all must eventually invoke this transport initializer.
 It is special because of the binding of the actor instance and the transport.
 Thanks to this guarantee, the actor transport _always_ knows about all instances it was asked to manage.
-This is important as it allows us to trust that any `resolve(address:)` performed by the transport, will correctly yield the appropriate actor reference, or throw.
+This is important as it allows us to trust that any `resolve(address:)` performed by the transport will correctly yield the appropriate actor reference, or throw.

 Some actor types may be designed with the assumption of a specific transport.
-It is possible to either check and throw/fatalError in such cases in a auxiliary initializer.
+It is possible to either check and `throw`/`fatalError` in such cases in an auxiliary initializer.

 In which case all instances of such actor will use the `BestTransport`.
 This is useful when a project uses only a single transport, and never uses multiple transports within the same project.